Sonarika Bhadoria: Personal life

 Bhadoria married her longtime boyfriend Vikas Parashar, on 18 February 2024, after nine years relationship.
 The Hindu wedding ceremony took place at the Nahargarh Palace, Ranthambore.
+The couple welcomed their first child, a daughter named Virika Parashar on 5 December 2025.

 Media image

 In Times' Most Desirable Women on TV, she was placed 6th in 2017 and 9th in 2018.